Business & Economics Databases at Carnegie Mellon University Libraries and at Tepper – long version

 World Development Indicators - from the World Bank, provides datasets for more than 700 development indicators, in areas such as finance, communications, the environment, education, labor, health, and economics, for 208 countries and 18 country groups, from 1960 to the present.

 WRDS - a uniform web interface to current and historical datasets in finance, economics and banking, from multiple sources.
-Some of those are: Standard & Poor’s Compustat, the Center for Research in Security Prices (CRSP,) Mergent, Dow Jones, the Federal Reserve, and the Chicago Board Options Exchange.
+Some of those are: Standard & Poor’s Compustat, the Center for Research in Security Prices (CRSP,) Mergent, Dow Jones, the Federal Reserve, and the Chicago Board of Options Exchange.